Dictionary » Negative Words » Scandalous – Meaning, Definition, Synonyms and Antonyms

 • The celebrity’s scandalous affair made headlines across the globe.

-• It was a scandalous misuse of public funds.
+• It was a scandalous misuse of public funds that sparked an investigation.

 Scandalous Synonyms